Program and price

 (**) We consider non-profit organizations to be legally or de facto operating in a non-profit regime.
 These may include, for example, patient organizations, research, scientific and educational institutions, health service providers and health insurance companies.
 We also count public administration among non-profit organizations.
 If in doubt, please contact the organizers.

-Last summit
+Last summits

 View previous summits